How to move a foreign business to Dubai? 2026 Guide

 • Also known as Gold Card, the latter option allows immediate family sponsorship.

-Benefits of relocating your business to Dubai, UAE
+What are benefits of relocating your business to Dubai?

 Economic growth of the United Arab Emirates is driven by commerce, travel, and tourism.
 Likewise, the booming oil industry, abundant investment opportunities, and tourism contribute to the prosperity of Dubai.
 Accordingly, foreign entrepreneurs get these economic benefits as they move business to the UAE.